nethesis/nethvoice-report/ui/src/doc-inline/en/data_caller_1_table_caller.md

 # By Caller

-Data broken down *by Caller* of calls entered into queues selected in the set period, the data is grouped according to the choice made in the filters.
+Data broken down *by Caller* of calls entered selected queues in a specific time range grouped according to the chosen filter criteria.

 The data *by Caller* shows the callers of the calls received from the queues and how the queues handled these phone calls.